iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Non-happy-path testing is mandatory**
   - Disconnect/timeout/permission behavior tested and documented (not left to chance).
 - **Release gates include device workflows**
-  - Device integrations treated as release-critical with explicit regression coverage and documented constraints.
+  - Device integrations are treated as release-critical: before every release we re-test the key Bluetooth flows to confirm nothing broke (pairing → reading → capture → display → sync), and we publish clear support limits (supported device models and OS versions).

 **Outcome (what success looked like)**
 - Stable device workflows with predictable failure handling and user guidance.